singer-io/getting-started/SPEC.md

 ### Synopsis

 ```
-streamer COMMAND --config CONFIG [--state STATE] [--structure STRUCTURE]
+streamer --config CONFIG [--state STATE] [--structure STRUCTURE]

-COMMAND must be one of:

-  sync - Stream data from the source and write it to stdout
-  check - Quickly test whether we can access the source with the given config
-  discover - Write the structure of the available data

 CONFIG is a required argument that points to a JSON file containing any
 configuration parameters the streamer needs.

 STATE is an optional argument pointing to a JSON file that the
 streamer can use to remember information from the previous invocation,
 like, for example, the point where it left off.
-Only used with the
-*sync* command.

 STRUCTURE is an optional argument pointing to a JSON file containing
 extra configuration about the structures that the streamer should
 sync.
-Only used with the *sync* command.

 ```